codenothing/Nlint/doc/Options.md

  - **-c, --no-color:** Disable coloring of output.

  - **-v, --verbose:** Verbose mode.
 Outputs processing information like what directory is currently being read, or what file is currently being linted.

+ - **-e, exit-with-non-zero:** Exit with non-zero status code if at least one of the jslint test fails.
+This is useful when running Nodelint through command line and integrating it with different build tools.

  - **-p, --show-passed:** Output list of files that passed jslint.